OpenRakis/OpenRakis/tools/cd/DuneEdit2/README.md

   -o, --OutputFile         (Default: ) Savegame output file name after a Compress or Write

-  -r, --Read               (Default: true) Describe the entire save game on the standard input (partially implemented)
+  -r, --Read               (Default: true) Describe the entire save game on the standard output (partially implemented)

   -t, --TimeOfDay          Edit the time of day in the input savegame file (not implemented yet!)